-Dakota County Connections is a community collaborative in Dakota County, Nebraska.
+Growing Community Connections is a community collaborative.
 SHIP is the backbone agency and grant coordinator for the project.
 The collaborative formed out of the ashes of South Sioux City School’s Safe Schools Grant.
-Originally called “Cardinal Connections”, DCC changed its name to be reflective of the entire county, and be more inclusive of the 3 other School Districts.
+Originally called “Cardinal Connections”, GCC changed its name to be reflective of the entire county, and be more inclusive of the 3 other School Districts.
 The collaborative through SHIP is funded by a Child Well Being Grant from Nebraska Children & Families Foundation, which helps build a community collaborative over 5 years and $340,000.

 Project partners include Boys and Girls Home, NENCAP (Northeast Nebraska Community Action Partnership), Boys Town, South Sioux City Schools, Crittenton Center, Prairie Psychological Services, Jackson Recovery Centers, A Better Way Therapy, The Lodge Counseling Services, UNL Extension in Dakota County, ESU Service Unit #1, Dakota County Sheriff’s Department, Homer Community School District, Department of Health and Human Services, City of South Sioux City, South Sioux City Chamber of Commerce, Cubby Care Campus Preschool, the Siouxland Family Center and many more.

 Matt Ohman is the Executive Director for Siouxland Human Investment Partnership.
 He is responsible for the management, guidance and direction for all programs and services provided by and authorized by SHIP.